tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/操作指南/日志采集/LogListener 采集/LogListener 安装指南_intl_en.md

 ![](https://main.qcloudimg.com/raw/653ebe0400dca5b21b3e25d01f93cb5b.png)
 > ?
->- We recommend that you use a collaborator key, and the collaborator should be assigned with the CLS read/write permission by the root account.
+>- It is recommended to use a collaborator key if the collaborator is granted the read and write permission of CLS by the root account.
 > - `region` indicates the region of your CLS, instead of the region where your business server resides.
 >- If your CVM instance and logset are in the same region, we recommend you access the service domain name over the private network; otherwise, use the public network.